Stu Holden: Broadcasting career

 Holden first started working with Fox Sports in 2014, working on all of their marquee soccer properties (UEFA Champions League, MLS, FIFA, FA Cup, Europa League).
 He made a sharp rise in the TV business and within two years has established himself as Fox's lead color commentator across multiple soccer properties.
 On April 25, 2018, Fox announced that he will be their lead color commentator for the 2018 FIFA World Cup in Russia.
 He partnered in the booth with John Strong, and the pair traveled throughout Russia calling the tournament's biggest games, including the 2018 World Cup Final on July 15, 2018, featuring Croatia and France.
 The duo continue to call games as Fox's #1 broadcast team for MLS, USMNT, and 2022 FIFA World Cup matches.

+The duo went on to call the 2022 FIFA World Cup in Qatar, where they were assigned the tournament’s marquee matches throughout the group stage and knockout rounds, culminating in the 2022 World Cup Final on December 18, 2022 — one of the most watched matches in American television history — as Argentina defeated France on penalties.
+Strong and Holden have now called two consecutive World Cup Finals together and are widely regarded as the top soccer broadcast duo in the United States.
+Together they have called over 450 matches, and are set to call their third World Cup Final at the 2026 FIFA World Cup, to be held across the United States, Canada, and Mexico.

+It was recently announced by FOX Sports, that Stu Holden and John Strong will serve as the lead announce team on their FIFA World Cup 2026 Coverage, calling all the USA matches and the Final on July 19, in New York.